eclipse-sumo/sumo/docs/web/docs/Tools/Assign.md

 as input the script: a SUMO-network and a set of trip definitions.
 A stochastic user-equilibrium (UE)traffic state is not guaranteed after the assignment.
-Increasing the number of iteration steps increases the likelyhood of convergence to equilibrium.
+Increasing the number of iteration steps increases the likelihood of convergence to equilibrium.

 Within each iteration step, the script generates a configuration file for the [duarouter](../duarouter.md) application and starts it with